sambilbow/thexrtspace/docs/design-patterns/virtual-role.md

 layout: default
 last_modified_date:  23/11/2022
 title: Role of the Virtual in the AR Environment
-permalink: /design-patterns/virtual-role
+permalink: /design-guidelines/virtual-role
 nav_order: 3
-parent: Design Patterns for Sound ARt
+parent: Design Guidelines for Sound ARt
 ---
 # Role of the Virtual in the AR Environment